These suggestions and tips should help ensure that your visit to our host city is a safe one.

 - When traveling at night, choose sidewalks in lighted areas and avoid walking alone.

 - Establish a "buddy" system with another delegate to the convention, share schedules and check up on each other periodically.

-- Carry a map - if you're lost or have wandered into an unfamiliar area, this will be a valuable tool.
+- Carry a map (or have access to one on your smartphone)—if you're lost or have wandered into an unfamiliar area, this will be a valuable tool.